taniarascia/taniarascia.com/content/posts/2018-08-20-getting-started-with-react.md

 Fortunately, Facebook has created [Create React App](https://github.com/facebook/create-react-app), an environment that comes pre-configured with everything you need to build a React app.
 It will create a live development server, use Webpack to automatically compile React, JSX, and ES6, auto-prefix CSS files, and use ESLint to test and warn about mistakes in the code.

 To set up `create-react-app`, run the following code in your terminal, one directory up from where you want the project to live.
-Make sure you have `5.2` or higher in Node.js.

 ```bash
 npx create-react-app react-tutorial